Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Effective field theory interpretation

-The results are reported in Figs.~\ref{tab:2Dbosonmixed} and \ref{tab:2Dboson68}.
-For the same-dimension pairs shown in the upper two rows of Fig.~\ref{tab:2Dbosonmixed}, combining the effects of two operators leads to a broadening of the 68 and 95\% \CL intervals extracted with the corresponding one-dimensional fit to the \Moone distributions, an effect that is more pronounced for the operators to which this analysis is less sensitive.
-In general, the contours have an elliptical shape with correlation effects driven by the interference between the operators considered in the pairs, particularly for the mixed dim-6 operators, as shown in the lower row of Fig.~\ref{tab:2Dbosonmixed}.
-The results for the $\mathcal{O}_{HWB}$, $\mathcal{O}_{H\Box}$ operator pair (reported at the middle right of Fig.~\ref{tab:2Dbosonmixed}) have some peculiarities, ascribable to the fact that these terms generate very similar interference with the SM contribution when the corresponding Wilson coefficients have unity values.
-For the expected contours, this is translated into a negative linear correlation that tilts the axes of the ellipses; for the observed contours, the correlation effect is enhanced by fluctuations in data that both operators can account for.
+For the same-dimension pairs shown in Fig.~\ref{tab:2Dbosonmixed}, combining the effects of two operators leads to a broadening of the 68 and 95\% \CL intervals extracted with the corresponding one-dimensional fit to the \Moone distributions, an effect that is slightly more pronounced for the operators to which this analysis is less sensitive.
+On average, this effect results in a 10\% difference for the observed limits and a 13\% difference for the expected limits.
+In general, the contours exhibit an elliptical shape, with correlation effects driven by the interference between the operators in each pair, leading to either negative or positive linear correlations that tilt the axes of the ellipses.
+Additionally, for some operators, the interference with the SM contribution is more significant than the quadratic term, resulting in a double-minima structure in the two-dimensional $-2\ln\Delta\mathcal{L}$ profiles in the direction of the Wilson coefficient associated with the operator introducing such effect.
+For the observed contours, these effects are further enhanced by data fluctuations that the EFT operators can accommodate.
+These effects, either individually or in combination, are visible in the upper right, middle right, and lower panels of Fig.\ref{tab:2Dbosonmixed}, where operators $\mathcal{Q}_{HWB}$, $\mathcal{Q}_{H\Box}, \mathcal{Q}_{Hl}^{(3)}, \mathcal{Q}_{Hq}^{(1)}$ are involved.
+Notably, they are most pronounced for the $\mathcal{Q}_{HWB}$, $\mathcal{Q}_{H\Box}$ pair (middle right of Fig.\ref{tab:2Dbosonmixed}), where significant mutual interference and relatively more important linear terms (compared to the quadratic contributions at unity Wilson coefficient values) are observed.